 - Lit. stand thus in the Lord

 4 2 I urge Euodia, and I urge Syntyche: Be of the same mind in the Lord.
-3 Yes, and I also request that you, true comrade, assist these women who joined me in struggling for the advance of the gospel,1 along with Clement and the rest of my fellow workers whose names are written in the Book of Life.
+3 Yes, and I also request that you, true comrade, assist these women who joined with me in struggling for the advance of the gospel,1 along with Clement and the rest of my fellow workers whose names are written in the Book of Life.

 4 Rejoice in the Lord always.
 I will say it again: Rejoice!
-5 Let your gentleness, patience, and fair-mindedness2 be evident to all men: The Lord is at hand.
+5 Let your gentleness, patience, and fair-mindedness2 be evident to all men: The Lord is near.
 6 Be anxious for nothing, but in all things, by prayer and supplication with thanksgiving, let your requests be made known to God; 7 and the peace of God that passes all understanding will guard your hearts and minds in Christ Jesus.

 8 Finally, brothers, whatever is true, whatever is honorable, whatever is right,3 whatever is pure, whatever pleases with its beauty,4 whatever wins your commendation5—if there is anything excellent or anything worthy of praise—let your mind dwell on6 these things.
-9 Moreover, the thing you learned and received and heard and saw in my life7—put them into practice, and the God of peace will be with you.
+9 Moreover, the things you learned and received and heard and saw in my life7—put them into practice, and the God of peace will be with you.

 A Fragrant Aroma

 10 Now I greatly rejoiced in the Lord that at last8 you have expressed your care for me again (though certainly you did care, but simply lacked the opportunity).
 11 Not that I speak from want, for in my every circumstance9 I have learned to be content: 12 I know how to live humbly, and I know how to live bountifully.
 In each and every situation I’ve learned the secret of being filled and going hungry, of enjoying abundance and suffering lack.
 13 I can do all things through him who strengthens me!